Crework/Machine-Learning-Path/README.md

 # Machine Learning Path

 Getting started with any new field could be a really overwhelming task.
 Specially if the field is Machine Learning or Data Science.
-There are thousands and thousands resources of Machine Learning.
+There are thousands and thousands of resources of Machine Learning on the internet.
 People write hundreds of blogs daily about the path one should follow to become a Data Scientist in 6 months, 3 months, 1 month and even 1 day.

 So, how is this one different?